According to The Biological Dictionary of Women in Science:

 “The question, whether a woman can be fit for the study and practice of medicine, has been definitely answered by the appearance of Dr. Susan Dimock.”

-July, Susan returns hope from Europe., by August 20th Dr. Susan Dimock becomes the resident physician in Boston at the New England Hospital for Women and Children.
+July, Susan returns home from Europe, by August 20th Dr. Susan Dimock becomes the resident physician in Boston at the New England Hospital for Women and Children.
 In her report as physician for the year closing Sept.
 30, 1872, Dr. Sewall said: "One of the pleasantest events of the year has been the return from Europe of Dr. Dimock (the one of our students who was the longest with us), to take charge of the hospital."

 “The hospital was much changed since she left it, for it was now established in a new and commodious building, in a high and airy situation, offering ample accommodations for an increased number both of students and patients.
 The elder physicians had constantly gained in reputation and influence, and had secured a place in the community; so that the woman physician was no longer a monstrous anomaly in Boston, but was welcomed in society and honored in her profession.
-Dr. Dimock came to a place ready prepared for her, and where the remembrance of her student life and the accounts. of her success at Zurich secured her a favorable reception.
-But she came also to a place of hard work and severe responsibility, for the arrangements of the institution are such as to leave the resident physician very free in carrying out her own ideas, and therefore accountable, to a great degree, for the medical success of the hospital.”
+Dr. Dimock came to a place ready prepared for her, and where the remembrance of her student life and the accounts of her success at Zurich secured her a favorable reception.
+But she came also to a place of hard work and severe responsibility, for the arrangements of the institution are such as to leave the resident physician very free time in carrying out her own ideas, and therefore accountable, to a great degree, for the medical success of the hospital.”

 1873